Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida has combined with its opponents to put up more than 55 points just twice this season.
+- Florida has combined with its opponents to score more than 55 points just twice this year.

 - Kentucky's games have gone over 55 points in two opportunities this season.

-- Saturday's total is 12.0 points lower than the two team's combined 67 points per game average.
+- The two teams combine to average 67 points per game, 12.0 more than the over/under in this contest.

-- This contest's over/under is 17.4 points above the 37.6 these two squads combine to allow per game this season.
+- The 37.6 combined points per game that these two squads have allowed this season are 17.4 fewer than the 55 total in this contest.

-- The average total in Gators games this season is 58.8, 3.8 points above Saturday's total of 55.
+- The average total in Gators games this season is 58.8, 3.8 points more than Saturday's over/under of 55.

-- In 2021, games involving the Wildcats have averaged a total of 52.0 points, 3.0 fewer than this game's set over/under.
+- The 52.0 PPG average total in Wildcats games this season is 3.0 points fewer than this game's over/under.

 Florida Stats and Trends

-- Thus far this season Florida has two wins against the spread.
+- So far this year Florida has two wins against the spread.

 - The Gators have been favored by 8.5 points or more three times this season and covered the spread in one of them.

-- Florida's games this year have hit the over one time in four opportunities (25%).
+- Florida's games this year have hit the over on one of four set point totals (25%).

-- Florida is 2-2 against the spread and 3-1 overall this season when the team puts up more than 17.8 points.
+- Florida is 2-2 against the spread and 3-1 overall this season when the team notches more than 17.8 points.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.